gavinkendall/autoscreen/readme.txt

 This file defines the screens (monitors or displays) the application should consider and the properties of each screen, where screenshots should be written, and what macro should be used when writing screenshot files in a particular image format.
-The "component" indicates if it's the active window, a region, or a screen.
+The "component" indicates if it's the active window or a screen.
+If the component value is 0 then the application will capture the active window otherwise it will capture an available screen based on its number; 1, 2, 3, 4, 5, 6, etc.
 An example of a screen node in screens.xml:
 <screen>
     <viewid>32e576b6-6ca4-4159-9256-11e8a2248d4c</viewid>